 Dark chocolate is a decadent health food.
 It contains flavonoids, which are the same antioxidant compounds found in fruits, vegetables and whole grains.
 These compounds reduce inflammation and improve blood flow to your brain and heart.
 They also help lower blood pressure, LDL (bad) cholesterol and blood sugar levels.
 Dark chocolate is rich in fiber and minerals, such as magnesium, potassium, calcium and iron.

 Currently, there are no dietary guidelines as to how much dark chocolate you should eat to reap the health benefits.
 However, studies show that a little bit of dark chocolate every day is good for you.
-But not all chocolates are created equal.
+Here are twelve benefits of eating dark chocolate.
+But remember, not all chocolates are created equal.
 Even some dark chocolates, which are known as the healthier kind, may not promote health.

 The best chocolate for your health is dark chocolate that hasn’t undergone Dutch processing or hasn’t been treated with an alkali.
 It should also be made of 70% or more pure cocoa.